All images © by Roberto Piperno, owner of the domain. Write to romapip@quipo.it.

 The initial part of this walk makes use of a very congested road which leads to a bridge across the Tiber; on the other side of the river, a cycling track offers the opportunity for visiting an area where many sport facilities are located.

-The Mosque of Rome by Paolo Portoghesi seen near Ponte Salaro
+The Mosque of Rome by Paolo Portoghesi seen from near Ponte Salaro

 Tennis and soccer facilities